 For now, keep your water as simple as possible.
 The use of SMB will introduce both sodium and sulfate to your water, so we recommend starting with reverse osmosis water and simply adding enough calcium chloride to achieve 30 to 50 ppm of calcium.
-A 100 mg/l dose of SMB will add 24 ppm sodium to your water, and 76 ppm of sulfur compounds (sulfur dioxide, sulfite, and bisulfite).
+Using 1 mg/l of SMB will add 0.24 ppm sodium to your water, and 0.76 ppm of sulfur compounds (sulfur dioxide, sulfite, and bisulfite).
 The amount of sulfate formed will depend upon how much oxygen is introduced into your system and subsequently scavenged by the sulfites.
+We recommend a starting dose of 100 mg/l SMB in the mash water and 10 to 15 mg/l SMB in the sparge water, so the amount of sodium and sulfate contributed to your water profile will depend on the ratio of strike to sparge water as well as your particular dose.
 Again, pre-boiling to drive off DO for any water that will come into contact with malts or wort at any point in the process is critical.
 The use of SMB should only serve to control the ingress of oxygen.
 We have found other methods capable of removing DO, such as degasing towers and vacuum systems, but is beyond the scope of this guide.